Dr. Laura Heitritter '84 Instructor in Education; Department Chair

 B.A., Northwestern College

-Professor Heitritter, whose master's degree is in reading, helps Northwestern students know how to assist children in this crucial skill area.
-She also has conducted research on what principals are looking for in new teachers.
-Before joining the NWC education department, Heitritter served as a language arts consultant for Area Education Agency Four and taught at public and Christian elementary schools.
+Dr. Heitritter is a specialist in reading who has conducted research on what principals are looking for in new teachers.
+She is the current chair of the education department and assists the department with accreditation efforts.
+Before joining Northwestern's education department, she served as a language arts consultant for Area Education Agency Four and taught at both public and Christian elementary schools.

 - Foundations of Education

-Foundations of Education (2 credits) This course provides philosophical, historical, social and economical foundational background for students considering the teaching profession.
+(2 credits) This course provides philosophical, historical, social and economical foundational background for students considering the teaching profession.
+Note: This course includes a field experience.
+Students must earn a C- or better in order to fulfill program requirements for elementary licensure.